PatelGH0512/projectflow/README.md

 # Projectflow 🚀

-**Projectflow** is a modern, responsive, and full-featured project management platform designed to help teams plan, track, and deliver work more efficiently.
-It offers an intuitive UI, Kanban boards, timelines, task labels, and team collaboration — all in a sleek dark/light themed environment.
----

-## 📘 Projectflow Overview

 **Projectflow** is a modern project management platform designed for teams to plan, track, and deliver work efficiently.
 It features an intuitive UI with Kanban boards, timelines, task labels, team collaboration, and a responsive dark/light theme.

 ---